jumbosushi/js_practice/Week 1/ch3_notes.md

 } while (isNaN(userAge))==true;
 '''

+It's important to note that the use of global variable should be minimized.
+As much as they are useful, it would be too difficult to debug them as they could have been changed anywhere in the code.

+Variables have a life time.
+Global variables last till the program ends, but local variables are deleted to free memory when the function has finished running.
+Cool eh.

 ####Break and Continue
 You can use break inside a loop to stop the iteration "continue" can be used break to inform the user. but still run!